PalamaraLab/FastSMC/README.md

 				[default = 32]
 ```

-Optimal parameters for IBD detection within the past 25, 50, 100, 150 and 200 generations are provided in the FastSMC paper.
+Suggested optimal parameters for IBD detection within the past 25, 50, 100, 150 and 200 generations are provided in the FastSMC paper.

 ### Input file formats